YuePan027/MICSQTL/README.md

     filter_geno = 0.05,
     ref_position = "TSS"
 )
-#> Filter SNP based on distance for proteinABCA2
+#> Filter SNP based on distance for protein ABCA2
-#> Filter SNP based on distance for proteinABCA1
+#> Filter SNP based on distance for protein ABCA1
-#> Filter SNP based on distance for proteinAGTPBP1
+#> Filter SNP based on distance for protein AGTPBP1
 ```

 In this example, the number of SNPs corresponding to each protein after